 Complaints need to be considered and resolved as quickly and efficiently as possible.
-As such, unless there are exceptional circumstances, complaints made under this procedure will ordinarily be rejected if they are not brought within 12 months of the incident or action which is the reason for the complaint.
+As such, unless there are exceptional circumstances, complaints made under this procedure will ordinarily be rejected if they are not brought within 12 months of the incident or action which is the reason for the complaint or if the child has already left the school.
 Exceptional circumstances will be determined by the Headteacher/Chair of Governors on a case by case basis, and advice may be sought from the Local Authority in this regard.